 Once you have ensured that any legally protected files are stored in a system that is compliant with regulations, you should understand the risks of storing other sensitive files in the cloud or on a local server.
 You need to evaluate the level of risk associated with sensitive information getting out and include that in your evaluation of the ROI of moving to the cloud and/or investing in cybersecurity.

 Every organization has confidential information, which would be incredibly damaging if it were to get out.
-That information should not be stored in One Drive or Sharepoint.
+That information should not be stored in One Drive, Sharepoint, or Google Drive.
 It should be stored in a very secure system with limited access and full staff training for people with access.

 Semi-Private Files